Alert Logic Requirements for Virtual and Physical Appliances

 Performance

-WAF runs on select instance types in the AWS Marketplace ranging from a c5.large to c5a.4xlarge.
+WAF runs on select instance types in the AWS Marketplace ranging from a c5.large and c5a.large to c5.12xlarge and c5a.12xlarge.
 The actual performance for a specific application depends on factors such as request size, complexity, and the ratio of inbound to outbound traffic as a rough estimate.
-The peak performance for a typical web application measured in Gbps total, inbound plus outbound traffic, is the number of Elastic Compute Units multiplied by 10.
+Traffic capacity is peak capacity measured using inbound and outbound traffic combined, assuming a representative sample of e-commerce web traffic.

 Supported EC2 instances